-Few things keep kids entertained as much as chasing bubbles.
-And few things keep parents as annoyed as blowing them.
-Which is why the Wubble Bubble may well be the perfect toy: It’s a ball that looks and acts like a bubble, but only needs to be blown (up) once.
+Chasing bubbles is one of the best childhood summer pastimes around, providing both active play and supreme affordability when compared to a Nintendo Switch.
+But someone (read: some dad) has got to do the blowing, which is why the Wubble Bubble may well be the perfect toy.
+It’s a ball that looks and acts like a bubble, but only needs to be blown (up) once.
 Consider it this generation’s Happy Fun Ball.

-The Wubble Bubble is made of “super-thermo-stretchtacular stuff” and/or engineered synthetic rubber.
-It comes with a pump and can be inflated up to 36-inches in diameter, at which point the material stretches nice and thin and gives the appearance of a giant bubble or balloon.
-Except, of course, that it bounces and can be kicked and your kids can jump on and/or catapult off it.
-While not totally impervious to holes ⏤ it can be popped if you stick it with a screwdriver or a tree branch ⏤ it does come with a repair kit and is easily patched and returned to action.
+The Wubble Bubble is made of “super-thermo-stretchtacular stuff,” which is playful marketing speak for synthetic rubber.
+Inside its packaging is a pump, which inflates the ball up to 36-inches in diameter.
+At this pressure level, the material stretches thin and taught, giving off the appearance of a giant bubble or balloon — except, of course, that it bounces and can be kicked, jumped on, and/or catapult off with little risk of explosion.
+While not totally impervious to holes ⏤ it can be popped if you stick it with a screwdriver or a tree branch ⏤ it includes a repair kit for quick and easy patching before being returned to service.

 There are five types of Wubble Bubble: the Super, which is extra strong and comes in a variety of colors; the Brite, which lights up; the Water, a refillable handheld water balloon; the Tiny, which is self-explanatory; and the WubbleX ⏤ an anti-gravity ball that comes with multiple cans of helium.